SE HABLA ESPAÑOL

 Cracked bowl or cracked tank.

-Any form of cracks in the toilet bowl or on the tank is an obvious cause for leaks.
+Any toilet bowl or tank crack is an obvious cause of leaks.
 Either way, a replacement is necessary.
-There is no other remedy for cracking and there’s no point in delaying.
+There is no other remedy for cracking, and there’s no point in delaying.
 Shut off the valve and cease use of the toilet at the first sign of leaks from cracking.

 Corrosion and rusting.